rodneyshupe/Cookbook/Recipes/Entrees/Poultry/RoastChickenWithWarmBreadSalad.rst

    and turn legs so drumsticks face inward toward breasts.
 Place chicken on wire rack set in rimmed baking sheet or on large plate and refrigerate, uncovered, for 24 hours.
-3. Adjust oven rack to middle position and heat oven to 475 degrees.
+3. Adjust oven rack to middle position and heat oven to 475F.
 Spray 12-inch skillet with vegetable oil spray.
 Toss bread with broth and 2 tablespoons oil until pieces are evenly moistened.
-Arrange bread in skillet in single layer, with majority of crusted pieces near center, crust side up.
+Arrange bread in skillet in single layer, with majority of crusted pieces near centre, crust side up.
 4. Pat chicken dry with paper towels and place, skin side up, on top of bread.
 Brush 2 teaspoons oil over chicken skin and sprinkle with 1/4 teaspoon salt and 1/4 teaspoon pepper.
-Roast chicken until skin is deep golden brown and thickest part of breast registers 160 degrees and thighs register 175 degrees, 45 to 50 minutes, rotating skillet halfway through roasting.
+Roast chicken until skin is deep golden brown and thickest part of breast registers 160F and thighs register 175F, 45 to 50 minutes, rotating skillet halfway through roasting.
 5. While chicken roasts, whisk vinegar, mustard, 1/4 teaspoon salt, and 1/4 teaspoon pepper together in small bowl.
 Slowly whisk in remaining